-If you stop making homeowners insurance payments, your insurer will likely notify your lender as well.
-Your mortgage company is technically a loss payee on your policy, meaning it receives any paperwork from the insurance company that you receive, including a lapse or policy cancellation notice.
-To ensure its investment is protected, your mortgage company will likely purchase what’s referred to as forced-placed insurance (also called lender-placed coverage) for your home.
+Since most lenders require home insurance as a condition of your mortgage, your lender will likely purchase forced-placed insurance (also called lender-placed coverage) for your home.
 You’ll then pay the policy premiums into an escrow account via your mortgage payment.
-Forced-placed insurance is generally more expensive and contains less coverage than standard homeowners insurance — it should be avoided.
+Forced-placed insurance is generally more expensive and contains less coverage than standard homeowners insurance — so it should be avoided if you can.

 Insurance companies consider financial health to be a big indicator of insured risk.
 The lower your credit score, the likelier you are to file an insurance claim.
 Similarly, if your homeowners insurance lapses because you failed to pay your premiums, that could be an indicator to your next insurer that you lack financial stability and you’ll likely be charged higher premiums.